-This guide covers national median pay, salary by work setting, state-by-state data, experience-based progression, the ONN-CG certification premium, and practical negotiation guidance.
-For the full career path — education, certification requirements, and how to move into a navigation role — see the companion guide on how to become a nurse navigator.
+This guide covers national pay, salary by work setting, state-by-state data, experience-based progression, what ONN-CG certification does and does not do for pay, and practical negotiation guidance.
+For the full career path – education, certification requirements, and how to move into a navigation role – see the companion guide on how to become a nurse navigator.

 At-a-glance salary summary

 Note: BLS does not publish a dedicated occupational code for nurse navigators.
 All nurse navigators holding an RN license are coded under 29-1141 (Registered Nurses).
-Salary figures above the BLS baseline derive from job board data (Indeed, ZipRecruiter, Glassdoor, Vivian Health) filtered to “nurse navigator” and “patient navigator RN” job titles.
+Every navigator-specific figure on this page derives from job board data (Indeed, Salary.com, ZipRecruiter, Glassdoor, Vivian Health) filtered to “nurse navigator” and “patient navigator RN” job titles.
+Aggregator estimates are model-based and are not comparable instruments to BLS survey data, which is why they spread so widely.
 See the BLS coding note in the state table section.

 Salary by work setting